SPEAKING

 KEYNOTES/FEATURED PRESENTATIONS

 Studying the Sports Business reinforces key business principles such as the value of brand loyalty, the importance of easy and reliable distribution and the attributes of a good investment.
 For decades, the sports business was driven by ticket sales in order to see “the show” in person.
 With the advent of televised live games in the 1950’s and 60’s, the opportunity to reach a broader and larger audience changed the relationship with its customers.
 In recent years, digital streaming has complicated matters.
-What are the consequences and opportunities?
-We will cover the unique dynamics that drive sports fandom and loyalty, how evolution of media systems affects sports and the attributes that institutional investors examine when investing in a sports entity.
+We will cover the unique attributes of a sports teams' business model and why there is such increasing interest in a team as an investment asset.

 Over 170 years ago, students from one New England university challenged another in a rowing duel.
 Fast forward to today and college sports drives student, alumni and community engagement, enhances brand development and, of course, generates revenue.
 Clearly, college sports is no longer about the revered tradition of amateurism.
 Emotionally, we may want to maintain its innocence but in practice, the changing media landscape and fan engagement has led to significant financial implications, leaving innocence far behind.
 We’ll explore the potential structural changes, court decisions, new laws and shifting economic conditions that are transforming college sports into a business more reflective of free market capitalism than professional sports.

-Build an audience and the money will follow from increased ticket sales, broadened video distribution and the widespread availability of insignia merchandise.
-We often gloss over the reality that sports teams, leagues and other organizations are also in the business of delivering marketing solutions.
-Sponsorship is a multi-faceted marketing strategy that often contains traditional marketing elements such as advertising, public relations, direct marketing and promotions.
-Beyond integration of these elements, sports sponsorships borrow the affinity and passion that consumers have for teams, leagues, athletes and events.
-We’ll review the fundamentals of sponsorship and examine several case studies from the world of golf, motorsports and from the Philadelphia Eagles Super Bowl LII journey.
+Sponsorship is a multi-faceted marketing strategy that often contains the traditional elements that make up the bulk of today’s marketing budgets; advertising, public relations, direct marketing and promotions.
+The best sponsorship programs borrow the affinity and passion that consumers have for teams, leagues, athletes and events and strategically employs these marketing tactics to reach complex marketing objectives.
+We’ll review the fundamentals of sponsorship and discuss case studies from golf, motorsports and the Philadelphia Eagles 2017-18 Super Bowl journey

 Pictured above: Retailer Mitch Modell & Venture Capitalist Wayne Kimmel